CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

       - It became the foundation for countless web-based applications and services, powering everything from dynamic websites to complex enterprise systems.

   11. **Hopper** - [Grace Hopper](https://obamawhitehouse.archives.gov/blog/2014/12/22/honoring-grace-hopper)
-      - Known affectionately as "Amazing Grace" by her subordinates; was a computer scientist, mathematician, and United States Navy rear admiral.
+      - Known affectionately as "Amazing Grace" and "Grandma COBOL".
+She was a computer scientist, mathematician, and United States Navy Rear Admiral.
-      - She created the first compiler, the A-0 System, which allowed programmers to write code in a more human-readable form rather than in machine code.
+      - She created the first compiler, the A-0 System, in 1951.
+Which allowed programmers to write code in a more human-readable form rather than in machine code.
-      - Developed and standardized the Common Business-Oriented Language (COBOL) programming language.
+      - In 1959 she developed and standardized the Common Business-Oriented Language (COBOL) programming language.
       - Throughout her career, she actively promoted diversity and encouraged more women to pursue careers in STEM fields.

   12. **James** - []()